trickstercache/trickster/docs/roadmap.md

   - [ ] Support for MySQL as Time Series
   - [ ] Support for InfluxDB 3.0
   - [ ] Support for Autodiscovery (e.g., Kubernetes Pod Annotations)
+  - [ ] Object Pooling where possible to improve memory management

 ## Get Involved